marinalimeira/markdown-cv/source/cv.md

 ### Personal summary

 > Hello!
 I'm a Software Engineer that lives in São Paulo since July 2017.
 My current interests are on the microsservices architecture, Functional Programming and GraphQL.
 I had experience with front-end stuff with React Native on my current job and React on my previous one, but these are not my focus at the moment.
-> I'm moving to Berlin in the next few months and I am looking for on-site openings in Berlin (I'm taking care of the visa application, so no worries on this).
+> I'm moving to Berlin in the next few months and I am looking for on-site openings in Berlin (I already have the visa).

 ### Education

-- Undergraduate (2017-2018) [NOT FINISHED] Computer Science, Pontifical University Catholic of São Paulo
+- Undergraduate (2017-2018) [not finished] Computer Science, Pontifical University Catholic of São Paulo
 - Undergraduate (2015-2017) Computer Science, Federal University of Alagoas - Maceió
 - Technician (2011-2014) Computing, Federal Institute of Alagoas - Palmeira dos Índios